Menu

 Coding club

 Children from Year 2 to Year 6 have had the opportunity to join a coding club after school.
-They learnt the fundamentals of coding using programs such as Python and Scratch to further enhance their skills.
+Through fun and engaging activities, they develop their coding skills.

 Hour of Code